cvs-health/android-compose-accessibility-techniques/doc/components/TextFieldControls.md

     3. Apply `Modifier.onPreviewKeyEvent()` to handle keyboard activity (Tab, Shift+Tab, Enter, and Up/Down direction pad keys), if the field remained focused after debouncing, and before the key event became part of the `TextField` data.
 3. Set soft keyboard type and options with the `TextField` `keyboardOptions` property.
 See [Keyboard Types and Options](../interactions/KeyboardTypes.md) for details.
 4. Set the appropriate soft keyboard actions using the `TextField` `keyboardOptions` `imeAction` property and the `TextField` `keyboardActions` property.
 See [Keyboard Actions](../interactions/KeyboardActions.md) for details.
+5. Apply autofill with appropriate `AutofillType`(s) to the `TextField`, if the data to be entered is supported by autofill.
+See [Autofill Controls](../components/AutofillControls.md) for details.

 In addition, appropriate error handling must be added to any `TextField` in support of WCAG 2 [Success Criterion 3.3.1 Error Identification](https://www.w3.org/TR/WCAG21/#error-identification).
 Error handling techniques include: